-On December 19, 2012, the court set the following schedule in this case.
-The parties are advised that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
+This court held a telephonic preliminary pretrial conference on June 21, 2013.
+Plaintiff appeared by Paul Kinne.
+Defendant appeared by Antonio Trillo.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.

 The parties and their attorneys must at all times treat everyone involved in this lawsuit with courtesy and consideration.
 The parties must attend diligently to their obligations in this lawsuit and must reasonably accommodate each other in all matters so as to secure the just, speedy and inexpensive resolution of each proceeding in this matter as required by Fed.
 R. Civ.

 Pro.
 1. Failure to do so shall have consequences.

-1. Amendments to the Pleadings: February 1, 2013
+1. Amendments to the Pleadings: July 22, 2013